Fgerthoffert/actions-project-activity/README.md

 data about all closed Issues and Pull Requests in the project.

-Using a provided configuration file, it can generate multiple dashboards over the same data with each of these dashboards supporting multile data streams.
+Using a provided configuration file, it can generate multiple dashboards over the same data with each of these dashboards supporting multiple data streams.

 But first, some details about terminology:

-- A **node** refers indiferently to a GitHub Issue or a GitHub PullRequest attached to a project.
+- A **node** refers indifferently to a GitHub Issue or a GitHub PullRequest attached to a project.
 - A **group** is composed of one or more streams.
 For each group, an HTML dashboard is generated.
-Groups are unrelated to eachother.
+Groups are unrelated to each other.
-- A **stream** represent of set of similares issues from which you'd like to collect some metrics.
+- A **stream** represents a set of similar issues from which you'd like to collect some metrics.
 It uses a MongoDB **query** is a MongoDB query (using [Mingo](https://www.npmjs.com/package/mingo)).
 Streams are executed in sequence, if a node is found in a stream, it is automatically removed from the